paulsimongb/zTD_Month_Dim_Gen/README.md

 Moving Annual Total
 Moving Annual Average (MAT/12)
 Difference to period before
+Period Total sum of the same period across all years

 As well as genarating separate Named Hierarchies for each combination of Calendar / Financial Year with each time consolidation type,